 Short Bursts of Energy

 Because table tennis involves short bursts of energy, you must train for this kind of sport the right way.
-This starts by getting the proper amount of sleep.
+It starts by getting the proper amount of sleep.

 Develop a Regular Sleep Pattern

-Make sure you also stretch prior to any exercise or play.
-This will give you more flexibility and a greater range of motion.
+Make sure you also stretch before any exercise or play.
+It will give you more flexibility and a more excellent range of motion.
 Stretching will also help prevent you from getting injured.

 You also want to include running as part of your conditioning but don’t get overzealous with this.
-Long distance running isn’t needed so do sprints between 10 to 40 feet.
+Long-distance running isn’t needed, so make sprints between 10 to 40 feet.
 Allow yourself one minute to rest then start over again.